Bachelor's Degree

 To count toward the ELE requirement, a course must be graded with a letter grade (i.e., A, B, C, D).
 No courses graded as pass/fail can count toward meeting the ELE requirement.
 Only one "D" grade is permitted to count toward the ELE requirement.
 Furthermore, the "D" can only be accepted if the course is not counting for completion of the student’s major.
 If a course is counted as a major requirement, it must follow the requirements of the major, which is often receiving a "C" or better.

 Students can search the online Schedule of Classes by "Attribute Type" to find approved ELE Discipline Specific and ELE Boundary Crossing courses.
-A listing of the approved ELE courses is also available on the University Core Curriculum web page.
+A listing of the approved ELE courses is also available on the University Core Curriculum website.

 English Composition Requirement